linobollansee/the-luxury-blog/README.md

 `whitenoise==5.3.0`
 A middleware for serving static files in a Django application.
 Whitenoise allows applications to serve static assets directly without needing a separate web server, simplifying deployment and reducing complexity.

+## Testing

+### Browser Compatibility
+The testing phase employed a range of web browsers to ensure comprehensive coverage and functionality of the site.
+The following browsers were utilized during this process:

+- Google Chrome Version 130.0.6723.70 (64-bit)
+- Microsoft Edge Version 130.0.2849.52 (64-bit)
+- Firefox Version 131.0.3 (64-bit)
+- Opera Version 114.0.5282.115 (64-bit)

 ## Deployment

 ### Render Web Application Deployment